 How Our Metal Table Legs Are Made

 Most people understand the basic concept of metalworking, involving cutting raw material to length, welding it into its desired shape, then blending the welds and applying a coating to the finished product.
 But what about the more abstract shapes and designs, like our Avalanche Style base, or more intricate patterns such as our Inverted Diamond Style Metal Table Legs?
-Below, we’ll give you a little peak inside our operations so you can see how we can manufacture complex shapes and designs repeatedly and efficiently made to any size without using mass production jigs or machinery.
+Below, we’ll give you a little peek inside our operations so you can see how we can manufacture complex shapes and designs repeatedly and efficiently made to any size without using mass production jigs or machinery.

 Step #1 – Metal Table Legs Design